Henry of Lausanne: Life and teachings

 Practically nothing is known of Henry's origin or early life.
 He likely received his orders in the Benedictine Abbey of Cluny.
 If St Bernard's reproach (Ep.
 241) is correct, Henry was an apostate monk—a Benedictine black monk according to the chronicler Alberic de Trois Fontaines.

 Henry was an itinerant preacher.
 He was a tall, charismatic ascetic, with a beard and long hair.
 His voice was sonorous, and his eyes flashed fire.
 He went bare-footed, preceded by a man carrying a staff surmounted with an iron cross; he slept on the bare ground, and lived by alms.

-When Henry arrived at the episcopal town of Le Mans in 1101, probably from Lausanne, Bishop Hildebert was absent and Henry was granted permission to preach from March to July, a practice reserved for the regular clergy, and soon attained considerable influence over the people.
+When Henry arrived at the episcopal town of Le Mans in 1101, probably from Lausanne, Bishop Hildebert de Lavardin was absent and Henry was granted permission to preach from March to July, a practice reserved for the regular clergy, and soon attained considerable influence over the people.
 Knowledge of his ministry is mostly hearsay from a pamphlet by Abbot Peter of Cluny.
 He is said to have preached penitence, rejecting both the intercession of saints and second marriages.
 Women, encouraged by his words, gave up their jewels and luxurious apparel, and young men married prostitutes in the hope of reforming them.

 At his instigation the inhabitants of Le Mans soon began to slight the clergy of their town and to reject all ecclesiastical authority.
 On his return from Rome, Hildebert had a public disputation with Henry, in which, according to the Maurist Antoine Beaugendre's Acta episcoporum Cenomannensium, Henry was shown to be less guilty of heresy than of ignorance.
 He, however, was forced to leave Le Mans due to his anti-clericalism, and probably went to Poitiers and afterwards to Bordeaux.
 Later we find him in the archdiocese of Arles, where the archbishop arrested him and had his case referred to the tribunal of the pope.